Dissonances of the Mind

 Psychopathology as Disturbance of the Brain Technology

-Within the Teleological Transduction Theory that the author consistently developed in the previous volumes of the series, harmony of the Mind is a physical concept of normal functioning.
-Respectively, when he describes the pathologies as dissonances, it is not a metaphor but a reference to the physical and technological malfunction leading to the disintegration of consciousness.
+Within the Teleological Transduction Theory developed in the previous volumes of the series, harmony of the Mind is a physical concept of normal functioning.
+Respectively, when the pathologies are described as dissonances, it is not a metaphor but a reference to the physical and technological malfunction leading to the disintegration of consciousness.